 Palawan’s turquoise waters and seaside cliffs make this island one of the top hotspots in the Philippines.
 And the town of El Nido is situated in the perfect spot to base yourself for all sorts of adventures, from island hopping to free-diving to dancing on the beach.
 Check out our list of top things to do in El Nido for an adventurous trip to the Philippines!

-It’s hard not to fall in love with Palawan.
-With jagged cliffs jutting out of sparkling turquoise waters, it is like something out of a movie.
+It’s hard not to fall in love with the island of Palawan.
+With jagged cliffs jutting out of sparkling turquoise waters, it is like something out of a travel movie.

-The title of this blog post may imply that this island isn’t developed, and that’s not entirely true.
 In the past decade, Palawan has become more visited and the town of El Nido certainly has a big presence of tourists.
-But overall it still feels a bit undiscovered – especially when compared to world-famous Boracay.
+But overall the beaches here were far less crowded than we expected – especially when compared to world-famous Boracay.

 El Nido is set in a boat-filled bay with cliffs looming in the background.
 Though the town is charming in itself, the beauty that we were seeking was just a boat ride away.

 The Philippines is a country made up of 7,107 islands. and more than 1,700 of those belong to Palawan.
 And so it seems fitting that one activity everyone seems to do while in El Nido is to partake in the famous island hopping tours.

 There are tons of tour operators in El Nido, and they all offer the same itineraries.
 Just do a simple Google search, and you’ll find that the best and most popular tours are undoubtedly A and C.

 Since we only had time for two, we trusted in the advice of others before us, and weren’t disappointed.
 We wrote up a complete description of both Tours A and C with all our pictures of this incredible place.